 The NSW Department of Planning and Environment granted the Development Consent for Darlington Point Solar Farm on 7 December 2018.
 A copy of the Planning Approvals and related documents can be found here.

 A turnkey Engineering, Procurement and Construction contract has been awarded to a consortium of Signal Energy and Canadian Solar, and the latter will also provide Operations and Maintenance Services under Edify Energy’s overall Asset Management.

-A job fair and community forum will be held in Darlington Point in late-February, details can be found here.
+A job fair and community forum was held in Darlington Point in late-February, details can be found here.

 Community Feedback and Complaints

 Community feedback and complaints can be made to the following contact details.

 Phone: Chris Stewart (Safety, Health, Environment and Construction Manager): +61 448 611 785 Bevan Cassels (Construction Manager): +61 448 338 807

 A copy of the current feedback and complaints register can be found here.

 Full details of current statutory approvals and the Environmental Impact Statement (EIS) and all associated appendices can be located at the NSW Planning Portal website at the following link: https://www.planningportal.nsw.gov.au/major-projects/project/5266